-As part of our collaboration, Shire has selected four gene targets, clotting factors VII, VIII, IX and X for the development of ZFP Therapeutics to treat hemophilia.
 Using our ZFN technology we are pursuing two approaches in the development of these therapeutics: addition of a new correct copy of the Factor VIII or IX gene into a safe-harbor site, the albumin gene or locus, using our In Vivo Protein Replacement Platform (IVPRP), and correction of the disease-causing mutation in the endogenous copy of the Factor VIII or IX gene.

 We have published data demonstrating functional correction of the human factor IX gene in the liver by direct intravenous delivery of AAV encoding ZFNs in a mouse model of the disease (Nature 475, 217–221, 14 July 2011).
 Preclinical studies of our IVPRP approach, have demonstrated that therapeutic levels of Factor IX could be generated in a dose-dependent manner in non-human primates (NHPs).
 There were no significant alterations in circulating albumin levels.
 Studies in mice also demonstrated stable Factor IX production for over 1 year.
 The IVPRP is designed to be a broadly applicable strategy for gene replacement that will provide a permanent correction for the lifetime of the patient and would reduce or eliminate the need for chronic infusions of replacement proteins or clotting factor products.